-- 7. Existing breakpoint at main; at main.
+7. Existing breakpoint at main; at main.

 The step or s command is a useful way to follow a program's execution one line at a time.
 Type "s".
-Where do you wind up? - 8.
-Existing breakpoint at main; at main.Gdb always shows you the line that is about to be executed.
+Where do you wind up?

+8. Existing breakpoint at main; at main.

+Gdb always shows you the line that is about to be executed.
 Sometimes it's useful to see some context.
-Type "list" What lines do you see?
-Hit the return key.
-What do you see now? - 9.
-Existing breakpoint at main; at main.
-Type "s" to step to the next line.
-Then hit the return key three times.
-What do you think the return key does? - 10.
-Existing breakpoint at main; after typing s and hitting return three times.
-What are the values of result, a, and b? - 11.
-Existing breakpoint at main; after typing s and hitting return three times.
+Type "list" and the Enter (return) key.
+What lines do you see?
+Then hit the Enter key again.
+What do you see now?

+9. Existing breakpoint at main; at main.

+Type "s" (and return) to step to the next line.
+Then hit the return key three more times.
+What do you think the return key does?

+10. Existing breakpoint at main; after typing s and hitting return three times.
+What are the values of result, a, and b?

+- 11. Existing breakpoint at main; after typing s and return, and then hitting return three more times.

 Type "quit" to exit gdb.
 (You'll have to tell it to kill the "inferior process", which is the program you are debugging.
 Insulting!)
-Recompile the program, this time optimizing it by adding -01 after -g.
+Recompile the program, this time optimizing it by adding -01 after -g: "gcc -g -01 -o problem1 problem1.c.
 (Note that the lowercase "-o" is still necessary!)
-Debug it, set a breakpoint at loop_while, and run it with an argument of 10.
+Debug it, set a breakpoint at loop_while (not main!), and run it with an argument of 10 (not 5!).
 Step three times.
 What four lines are shown to you?
 Why do you think the debugger is showing you those lines in that order? - 12.
-Existing breakpoint at loop_while; after running the program and stepping three times.
-Quit gdb again and recompile with -O2.
+Quit gdb again and recompile with -02.
 Debug the program and set a breakpoint in loop_while.
 Run it with an argument of 20.
 Where does the program stop?

 - 13. Existing breakpoint at loop_while; after running with argument of 20.

-Hmmm...that's kind of odd.
+Hmmm... that's kind of odd.
 Disassemble the main function by typing "disassem main".
 What is the address of the instruction that calls atoi?
 What is the address of the instruction that calls printf?
-(You will have to do some deduction here, because gcc mangles the names a bit.) - 14.
+(You will have to do some inference here, because gcc mangles the names a bit.) - 14.
 Existing breakpoint at loop_while; after running with argument of 20.
 That wasn't too hard.
 Where's the call to loop_while? - 15.
 Existing breakpoint at loop_while; after running with argument of 20.

 A handy feature of print is that you can use it to convert between bases.
 For example, what happens when you type "print/x 42"?
 How about "p 0x2f"? - 16.
 Existing breakpoint at loop_while; after running with argument of 20.
-We haven't covered it in lecture yet, but functions return results in %eax.
-So the result of atoi will be in %eax.
-After the call to atoi there are two leas (which are gdb's version of leal) and two adds.
-What algebraic function do they compute on %eax (putting the result in %edx?
-(You can ignore the following mov and movl instructions; they are used to prepare for the call to printf.) - 17.
-Now you (kind of) understand the optimized main.
-What happened to the call to loop_while?